an-ciobanu/hr-mvp/README.md

 - Add audit logging for all sensitive actions
 - Add log rotation and retention policies
 - Extend employee creation to support bulk import and email notifications

+### 14-10 – Profile Creation & Editing Endpoints

+**Architecture notes**

+- Added `POST /api/profiles` endpoint for employees and their managers to create a profile
+- Added `PUT /api/profiles/:userId` endpoint for employees and their managers to edit a profile
+- RBAC logic ensures only the employee or their manager can create/edit, and only managers can set `salary_sensitive` fields
+- Input validation with Zod, authentication via JWT, and error logging integrated

+**If we had more time**

+- Add audit trail for profile changes
+- Add field-level permissions for more granular control
+- Add profile history/versioning for rollback and review